Rachith-H/Tech-Tinkering/Circuit Simulations/Simple Halfwave Rectifier/README.md

 4. **Output**: The result is a pulsating DC signal, where only the positive half-cycles of the AC signal are allowed to pass through.
 The negative half-cycles are blocked by the diode.

-## Components

-- **Diode**: The main component that allows current to flow only during the positive half-cycle of the AC input.
-- **Load Resistor**: A resistor connected in series with the diode and the AC supply to provide the output DC signal.

 ## Waveform

 - The input is a sinusoidal AC signal, and the output is a rectified signal that only shows positive pulses corresponding to the positive half of the AC cycle.